rayspock/go-chatgpt-discord/README.md

 ## Installation

-To run this bot, follow these steps:
+To run this bot, please follow these steps:

 1. Go to the [releases page](https://github.com/rayspock/go-chatgpt-discord/releases) and download the binary that matches your operating system.
-Extract the binary to a directory of your choice (such as ~/go-chatgpt-discord).
+Extract the binary to a directory of your choice (such as `~/go-chatgpt-discord`).
 2. In the same directory as the binary, create a copy of .env.example and name it .env.
 Fill in the appropriate credentials as directed.
 3. Obtain a new OpenAI API key by following the link [here](https://platform.openai.com/account/api-keys).
 Then, fill